elixir-lang/elixir-lang.github.com/_posts/2012-05-25-elixir-v0-5-0-released.markdown

 We will also work on better integration and documentation on building Erlang systems.
 Erlang ships with the [Open Telecom Platform](http://en.wikipedia.org/wiki/Open_Telecom_Platform) which provides many tools to build distributed applications.
 In v0.5.0, all these tools are already available but we want to make the build process even simpler.

-In parallel, we will improve our [documentation generation tool](https://github.com/elixir-lang/exdoc) and [build tool tool](https://github.com/elixir-lang/mix) which will likely be merged into core when they are solid enough.
+In parallel, we will improve our [documentation generation tool](https://github.com/elixir-lang/exdoc) and [build tool](https://github.com/elixir-lang/mix) which will likely be merged into core when they are solid enough.

 Finally, we will continue improving the Standard Library.
 Although Elixir's goal is to rely on Erlang the most as possible, we also want to provide a small Standard Library which makes better use of Elixir semantics.
 For the next weeks, we will focus on improving the IO and File manipulation modules.
 New data types may also appear, for example, ranges come to my mind.